deltaechoecho/deltaechoecho.github.io/about.md

 All Futures is written by Andrew 'Dee' Harding.

 I'm a public servant and researcher you could broadly call a geographer.
-I'm a member of the Civil Service Government Geography Profession, at least.
 I've developed forecasting algorithms for climate extremes and farming, conducted statistical assessments of Britain's levels of equality, and advised on the ethics and likely impacts of new technologies: working across public policy, socio-economic impacts, and the hard sciences for the last decade and a half.
 In each case, I’ve specialised in finding risks, vulnerabilities, and opportunities to grasp the future.
 A map often changes the thing it represents, but I'm almost always working to make the unknown territory ahead of us a little bit better.

 In my downtime I give talks about mathematicians who were also wizards, write for game design every now and then, play cello pretty badly, and produce portfolio-resistant art and design around arcane uses of the internet.
 I got paid to haunt the (German-speaking) internet one time.